 The creation of a sustainable organic farm is connected to our mission to protect the Pinelands.
 Agriculture is a big issue in the Pinelands as nearly 68,000 acres of land in the Pinelands is used for farming (not counting cranberry farming).
 Conventional agriculture can have a negative impact on soil health, water quality, flooding, and the climate.

 The Rancocas Creek Farm project will enhance our work by improving soil health and native biodiversity and reducing stormwater runoff into the Rancocas Creek.
 Read about our recent efforts to manage runoff here.
 The farm will serve as a demonstration that land can be managed in ways to improve the environment and support a sustainable farm business.

-The farm will expose more people to the work we do to protect the Pinelands.
-Through its products and education and outreach programs, the farm will broaden the range of people we meet.
-We hope to form new alliances with individuals, organizations, and public officials that make us more effective in advancing policies that protect the Pinelands and all its unique resources.
+The farm exposes more people to the work we do to protect the Pinelands.
+Through its products and education and outreach programs, the farm broadens the range of people we meet.
+We hope to continue to form new alliances with individuals, organizations, and public officials that make us more effective in advancing policies that protect the Pinelands and all its unique resources.

 Our farming practices are based on the principle that the land on which we grow our food can support healthy soils and, over time, increase soil organic matter and biological activity.
 Our productive farmland can also host a wide variety of birds, insects, bats and butterflies.
 We accept that farming comes with responsibility to protect our fragile soils and the life that relies on their health.
 To grow great produce and practice good stewardship we make and spread rich composts; take fields out of production on a rotating basis to regenerate soil life; rotate our crops on a multiyear schedule to reduce pest and disease pressure; select crop varieties that have resistance to certain botanical diseases and make sure we are planting many different varieties including open pollinated and ‘old time’ strains.
 Diversity is a strength!